Fuzzing Deep Learning Compilers with HirGen: Evaluation

-\textit{Incorrect Numerical Computation.} Take $Bug_1$ as an example.
-The computational graph to trigger this bug is presented in Figure \ref{figure:bug1}.
-In this graph, a {\tt divide} operator first calculates the result of dividing a constant by a variable and then pass the calculation result $R$ to {\tt floor\_mod} as dividend.
+\myparagraph{Incorrect Numerical Computation} Take $Bug_1$ as an example.
+In the computational graph that triggers this bug, a {\tt divide} operator first calculates the result of dividing a constant by a variable and then passes the calculation result $R$ to {\tt floor\_mod} as a dividend.
 All involved variable nodes and constant nodes are of data type $uint$ and this type finally flows into {\tt floor\_mod}.
 However, TVM pre-calculates the possible value range of $R$ and detects it could probably be 0.
 Therefore, TVM incorrectly throws an exception and terminates even before we give values to $var1$ and $var2$, This bug only happens when the data type is $uint$ and is caused by incorrect value range estimation.
-After developers confirmed this bug and fixed {\tt const\_int\_bound} analyzer, this numerical computation related bug was fixed.
+After developers confirmed this bug and fixed {\tt const\_int\_bound} analyzer, this numerical computation-related bug was fixed.

-\textit{Incorrect Exception Handling.} $Bug_{11}$-$Bug_{15}$ are similar bugs of Incorrect Exception Handling.
-These five bugs are detected at constraint level 0.
-In other words, the computational graphs to trigger these bugs contain obvious breaks of constraints.
-Take $Bug_{12}$ as an example.
-It's corresponding computational graph includes two nodes: a constant node of type $int16$, and a {\tt sqrt} operator node. \techname{} purposely breaks the constraint that {\tt sqrt} only accepts $float$ data type defined in TVM and receives a segmentation fault during compilation.
-This is because exception handling is missed for this operator on other data types.
+\myparagraph{Incorrect Exception Handling} $Bug_{11}$, $Bug_{12}$ and $Bug_{13}$ are three bugs of Incorrect Exception Handling.
+They are detected under disruptive generation.
+To trigger these bugs, \techname{} must generate computational graphs containing obvious breaks of constraints.
+For example, in $Bug_{11}$, the bug-triggering computational graph includes a constant node of type $int16$, a {\tt tan} operator node and the connection between these two nodes.
+The constant node passes its $int16$ data to the operator node.
+In this graph, \techname{} purposely breaks the constraint that {\tt tan} only accepts $float$ data type defined in TVM and receives a segmentation fault during compilation.
+This is because TVM does not have exception handling for this operator and its unacceptable data types.

-\textit{Memory Allocation Problem.} $Bug_{16}$ is the only bug of root cause named Memory Allocation Problem.
-Specifically, we \techname{} leverages {\tt relay.shape\_of} to infer to tensor shape of variable node with static tensor shape $(1, 2)$, a unexpected crash happens with warning message {\tt Cannot allocate memory symbolic tensor shape [?, ?]}.
+\myparagraph{Memory Allocation Problem} $Bug_{14}$ is the only bug of this root cause.
+Specifically, when \techname{} leverages {\tt relay.shape\_of} to infer the tensor shape of the variable node with static tensor shape $(1, 2)$, an unexpected crash happens with warning message {\tt Cannot allocate memory symbolic tensor shape [?, ?]}.
+The question mark here refers to a dynamic shape.

+\subsubsection{$Oracle_2$: \textit{Result Inconsistency among the Original High-Level IR, the Optimized High-Level IR, and the Mutated High-Level IR}}